Caribou3d/CaribouCartesian/README.md

 ## Thanks

 There are many people who have contributed on one form or another to the project.
 We like to thank everybody who inspired or supported us.
-Many ideas were dicussed in the facebook groups:
+Many ideas were discussed in the facebook groups:

 Official Zaribo Facebook Group: https://www.facebook.com/groups/1914969582138279/ German Zaribo Group: https://www.facebook.com/groups/1914969582138279/